 Indian Pariah Dog Temperament

 The Indian Pariah Dog is undoubtedly the oldest landrace of ancient domestic dogs.
-As such, they literally are the original indigenous breed of this nation.
+As such, they are the original indigenous breed of this nation.
 Consequently, many folks believe that Pariah Dog is nothing but the name for the neglected street dogs of modern India; a harmless mongrel type of no importance.
 This, I think, is complete nonsense!

-The word Pariah originates from the word Parianus, a name sometimes applied to a variety of large wild cats of the same name in the Greek and Roman times.
-These large, robust animals obviously survived in India only because of their robust physique and powerful abilities as guard dogs.
+The word Pariah originates from the word Parianus, a name sometimes applied to a variety of large wild cats of the same name in Greek and Roman times.
+These large, robust animals survived in India only because of their robust physique and powerful abilities as guard dogs.

 The Pariah breed was created from a cross between the Indian Wolf-Cat and the domestic cat of the same name.
 Over time, the robust muscular body and elegant coat of these two giant cats were transformed into the robust structure and distinct colouration we know today as the Pariah.
 This is how the Pariah got its name.

 Like many small, beautiful dogs, the Pariah has been greatly influenced by ancient races of man.
-Thus, it is not surprising if you find early mention of them in the Bible, in ancient Sanskrit texts, and in ancient Egyptian papyrus.
+Thus, it is not surprising if you find early mention of them in the Bible, in ancient Sanskrit texts, and ancient Egyptian papyrus.
 We have strong indications that the Pariah Dogs served as fighters and guard dogs during ancient times.

 You can also check out: Maltese dog price in India – Appearances, History

 They were probably first bred as companions and hunting dogs.
 Later, they became skilled guards and watchdogs.
 In recent years, some Pariah dogs have even become professional hunters and have earned good market value.